More Than 4490 Users Love PrepAI

 Higher Retention Rate

 The Research Institute of America found that student retention rates have increased between 25% and 60% for online classes.
 Teachers don’t have to deal with fidgety students in the classroom and can focus on imparting education.
 Using engaging forms of multimedia is the key to retaining students’ interest and increasing the retention rate.
+This is especially helpful for students on the spectrum or those with neurodivergence conditions as they can have trouble with concentration and social interaction.
+Online learning allows them to be themselves while studying in a way that suits their strengths.
+This helps them retain more knowledge and showcase their skills.

 Eco-Friendly Option